 In the beginning, the strap might feel a little stiff, which is usually the case for leather straps, but regular use will soften the strap and change its form to suit Your body.

 5Heavy Leather NYC Classic Leather Camera Strap, Brown

 Are You searching for a little thicker and heavier leather strap to protect Your neck?
 Then the strap by Heavy Leather does exactly what its name suggests.
 As You can already see in the picture, the neck strap is considerably thicker and wider than the other straps that are presented in this list.

 Therefore the Heavy Leather strap is a great alternative to the aforementioned to the Holdfast Gear Moneymaker straps, in case You want to wield only one camera.
-The Heavy Leather strap is perfect for wedding photographers, but also very suitable for Travel Photographers who like to carry heavier gear.
+The Heavy Leather strap is perfect for wedding photographers, but also very suitable for Travel Cameras which are heavier.